irtheman/irtheman.github.io/pages/cherokee.md

 - Occupancy Maps, a solo project, was another product modernized that provided various campus location maps with tracking of all the occupants of every room of every building at every location.
 A means of downloading each map with the current occupants was built in and all input was fully dynamic compared to the previous implementation.
 - PIPL was a project for tracking a specific type of bird.
 The project was coming to end-of-life and Matthew helped disable uploading any new information and created a means to pull the entire database into an Excel spreadsheet for a future modernized application.

+This job ended on April 28th, 2025 due to government furlough.
+The benefits and Cherokee Federal access continued until May 31st, 2025.

 **Pros:**
 * The best remote job for Matthew with a great team to work with and many exciting challenges
 * Cutting edge technology is always fun